nhselect/step1-training/content/user-guide/educator/03-staff-list/removing-delegates-from-your-staff-list/index.md

    ![](/img/removing_4.png)

 > The Learner will be removed from your Staff list.
-You and the Learner **will not** receive an email confirming the removal.​ You can re-add them at any point.
+You and the Learner **will not** receive an email confirming the removal.
+You can re-add them at any point.